PixelPoncho/SENG401/README.md

 	- Ensure you are using the methods provided from the controllers

 #### ~ Authentication: ~
-- Login
+- Login DONE
-- Registration
+- Registration DONE
-	- Requires *unique* username and password
+	- Requires *unique* username and password DONE
-	- Reject duplicate emails: *search database for email*
+	- Reject duplicate emails: *search database for email* DONE
 	- Review Laravel video on authentication

 #### ~ Visitor: ~
-- View books and attributes (image, name, ISBN, author)
+- View books and attributes (image, name, ISBN, author) Books, yes.
+Attributes, not yet.
 - View comments from subscribers on each book
 - CANNOT comment on a book

 #### ~ Subscriber: ~
-- View book and full attributes, and author
+- View book and full attributes, and author Books, yes.
+Attributes, not yet
 - Comment on book: Before and While borrowing
 - Can see comments from other users